Questions & Answers

 can I get my bentwood ring wet?

 Yes!
 All of our rings are coated with a waterproof acrylic finish that seals in the wood and protects it from water.
-You will also receive a pot of wood wax with your order.
-Rubbing this into your ring weekly will fill in superficial scratches to protect your ring further.

 If your coating begins to wear away, just send your ring in for our free lifetime refinishing service and we will strip and refinish your ring with a fresh waterproof coating.